-- Obtain an application form from the Graduate School, 119 Ozark Hall, University of Arkansas, Fayetteville, 72701 or download an application form from the Graduate School web-site: http://www.uark.edu/depts/gradinfo/apply.html; or complete the on-line application process. - Fill out the form, or answer the questions on the on-line application, and send together with a processing fee to the Graduate School.
+- Obtain an application form from the Graduate School, 119 Ozark Hall, University of Arkansas, Fayetteville, 72701 or download an application form from the Graduate School web-site: https://www2.uark.edu/servlet/edu.uark.emgt.admissions.Application; or complete the on-line application process. - Fill out the form, or answer the questions on the on-line application, and send together with a processing fee to the Graduate School.
 For on-line applications, the fee may be sent by credit card. - Applicants must also arrange for two copies of official transcripts to be sent from every college or university you have attended. - Finally, applicants are required to forward results of the Graduate Record Examination (GRE) or equivalent standardized examination to the Graduate School for inclusion in their application file.

-The International Admissions Office, located in 215 Hunt Hall, provides evaluation services to the Graduate School for all international graduate applicants.
-International Applicants should refer to the web site of the International Admissions Office: http://admissions.uark.edu/international/index.html for specific information related to the application procedure for international students.
+The International Admissions Office, located in Dickson Street Annex, (170 DICX), provides evaluation services as part of the Graduate School for all international graduate applicants.
+International Applicants should refer to the web site of the International Admissions Office for specific information related to the application procedure for international students.

 The International Admissions Office may require all international applicants to successfully complete the TOEFL exam (550 or above on the written exam).
-International students who teach courses at the University of Arkansas must also complete the SPEAK exam or equivalent exam (e.g. Test of Spoken English).
+International students who teach courses at the University of Arkansas must have received a score of 50 on the TSE or SPEAK exam before they begin their teaching duties.